 The foundation of all your marketing material should always come down to who your audience is.
 This should be specific and realistic.
 A great place to start, if you already have an online presence for your work, company or production, is to look at your social media demographic data.
-This will show you the following:
+Let’s go for it!

 Followers/subscribers: How many people are following you or subscribed to your content.
 If you don’t have that many don’t worry!
-Its not always the number of followers you have, but what you do with your content that matters.
-(Although, growing your audience size is helpful)
+Its not always the number of followers you have, it’s how engaged they are!

 Gender: This will show you how your followers are divided up into genders.
 While some platforms have begun showing data of people who are not represented in the binary male & female data set, not all do.
 Therefore if your target audience are non-binary or gender diverse people, this may not be the most reliable data to refer to.